-The key to a good nutrition for a 50k (along with any long distance running event) is to stick to high protein and high carb foods to burn energy over long periods of time.
+The key to good nutrition for a 50K (along with any long-distance running event) is to stick to high protein and high carb foods to burn energy over long periods of time.

 Now comes the fun part.
-Training for a 50k isn’t just about running long distances, you’ve got to incorporate other training sessions into your routine for the best results.
+Training for a 50K isn’t just about running long distances, you’ve got to incorporate different types of running training and other workout sessions into your routine for the best results.

 Running up and down a mountain is a great way to push your body and running skills to their limits, so focusing on a core routine might seem pretty boring in comparison.

 However, having a designated core day in the gym or at home will do wonders for your 50K training.

 Having a STRONG core helps to keep your body ALIGNED while running It vastly improves and maintains your posture, and therefore keeps your body controlled and balanced while running.

 This is essential for running on uneven terrain.

 Core training also prepares your body for the impact of running UPHILL and downhill.
 Without a strengthened core, you won’t have the necessary support to drive your body up steep inclines.

 The same goes for running downhill, as a strong core will help to prevent falling over.